modx-pro/Docs/en/01_Components/01_pdoTools/00_Quick_start.md

-The first thing you need to do right after install of new copy of MODX - is the install of extras.
+After creating a fresh MODX install, the next step is often to install a number of extras to add functionality to the site.

 The usual set is well-known:
 * **getResources** for list your documents